michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 While in this tutorial we've gone through setting up a batch of retroactive forecast runs, the approach is fairly similar to run a daily operational forecast.
 The key difference is that, in retroactive batch mode, forecasts run “back-to-back” on data from the past, where as in operational mode, forecasts run daily at a configurable time (or multiple times daily, if needed) on current data.
 In summary, to setup a daily forecast:

-* You need your own code repository, configured for your lake, as we did in this tutorial
+* You need your own code repository, configured for your lake, as we did in this tutorial.
-* You need to ensure drivers and observational data are available for your lake (from S3 or GitHub)
+* You need to ensure drivers and observational data are available for your lake (from S3 or GitHub).
-* You need to produce and submit a pull request for a JSON configuration file describing your forecast
+* You need to produce and submit a pull request for a JSON configuration file describing your forecast.

 [This page provides a detailed how-to if you are interested](https://github.com/FLARE-forecast/deployed-forecasts/blob/master/README.md)